ulule/limiter/README.md

 You will find two stores:

-* RedisStore: rely on [TTL](http://redis.io/commands/ttl) and incrementing the rate limit on each request
+* Redis: rely on [TTL](http://redis.io/commands/ttl) and incrementing the rate limit on each request.
-* MemoryStore: rely on [go-cache](https://github.com/patrickmn/go-cache) with a goroutine to clear expired keys using a default interval
+* In-Memory: rely on a fork of [go-cache](https://github.com/patrickmn/go-cache) with a goroutine to clear expired keys using a default interval.

-When the limit is reached, a ``429`` HTTP code is sent.
+When the limit is reached, a `429` HTTP status code is sent.

 ## Why Yet Another Package